docpad-archive/documentation/core/api.html.md

 ## Using with Express

-If you already have an Express.js application, you can do the following to just stick DocPad straight ontop of it:
+If you already have an Express.js application, you can simply stick DocPad straight on top:

 ``` javascript
 // Create Server and Express Application